pudo/hhba-scraping/README.md

-# (Advanced) Scraping Workshop for Hacks/Hackers BA
+# Scraping Workshop for H/H BA

 These code snippets are the core of a scraping workshop for the Hacks/Hackers Buenos Aires Media Party.
 It'd addressed at people who have already done some Python coding